13. Perceptron class in sklearn

 Introduction

-In the previous chapter, we had implemented a simple Perceptron class using pure Python.
-The module sklearn
+In the previous chapter, we explored the fundamentals of the Perceptron algorithm by implementing a simple Perceptron class in pure Python.
+Now, let's delve into the Perceptron

-The invention has been extremely overestimated: In 1958 the New York Times wrote after a press conference with Rosenblatt: "New Navy Device Learns By Doing; Psychologist Shows Embryo of Computer Designed to Read and Grow Wiser"
+The invention was greatly exaggerated.
+In 1958, following a press conference with Rosenblatt, the New York Times proclaimed, "New Navy Device Learns By Doing; Psychologist Shows Embryo of Computer Designed to Read and Grow Wiser."

 Live Python training